 Another plea filed in HC for transparency during civic polls

-Another plea filed in HC for transparency during civic polls Chennai, Dec 28 (PTI): Now, it looks like it is the turn of a candidate contesting the civic polls to approach the Madras High Court to direct the Tamil Nadu State Election Commission to monitor counting of votes through CCTV cameras, and live telecast the feed in the counting centers.
+Another plea filed in HC for transparency during civic polls (EDS: Removing words in para-I) Chennai, Dec 28 (PTI): A candidate contesting the civic polls has moved the Madras High Court to direct the Tamil Nadu State Election Commission to monitor counting of votes through CCTV cameras, and live telecast the feed in the counting centres.
 The plea was filed by P Ananthan on Saturday, a day after almost all opposition parties approached the High Court with several such prayers.

 Ananthan is contesting for the post of Kallipattu village panchayat president.
 His plea would be taken up for hearing on December 30 by a vacation bench headed by Justice S Vaidyanathan.

 The petitioner wanted the court to pass an order to ensure transparency and fairness in the counting process for the post of Kallipattu village panchayat president in Panruti taluk.
-He said he had learned from reliable sources that the local syndicate of the ruling party has colluded with the election officials to declare the ruling party candidate as the elected candidate.
+He said he had learnt from reliable sources that the local syndicate of ruling party has colluded with the election officials to declare ruling party candidate as the elected candidate.

-"I have also made representation to the election commission on December 21 explaining my apprehension that the ruling party cadre might indulge in poll malpractices to ensure that their candidate is declared as elected, he said.
-On Friday, Viduthalai Chiruthaigal Katchi (VCK) leader D Parventhan and former DMK MLA A Raja were among those who filed petitions related to the local bodies election.
+"I have also made representation to the election commission on December 21 explaining my apprehension that the ruling party cadre might indulge in poll malpractices to ensure that their candidate is declare as elected, he said.
+On Friday, Viduthalai Chiruthaigal Katchi (VCK) leader D Parventhan and former DMK MLA A Raja were among those who filed petitions related to the local bodies election..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)